 Nipple Discharge: Nipple discharge is routinely received as two direct air-dried smears.

 Serous Fluids (Pleural fluid, peritoneal fluid, pericardial fluid, ovarian cyst fluid): Serous fluids may be received as the result of direct taps/aspirations of effusions from pleural, peritoneal and pericardial cavities.
-The optimum amount is 20-25ml, less than that may compromise cell content but, on the other hand, large volumes of fluid may not improve the cell yield and create unnecessary preparation problems in the laboratory.
+The optimum amount is 75-100 mls, less than that may compromise cell content but, on the other hand, large volumes of fluid may not improve the cell yield and create unnecessary preparation problems in the laboratory.
 Serous fluid samples should be dispatched without delay to the laboratory for processing.
 Peritoneal washings and ovarian cyst aspirates may also be sent for cytological investigation.
-Please use 25 ml tall, sterile, white capped universal container.
+Please use 50 ml, sterile, or universal container.

 Sputum Specimens: Sputum samples are of limited value in the diagnosis of lung cancer.
 Correct collection is essential to ensure the sample originates from the lower respiratory tract.
 It is advisable not to send sputum samples prior to referral of the patient to a respiratory physician as cytology and biopsy specimens collected at flexible bronchoscopy have greater diagnostic sensitivity.
 Sputum samples should be collected on three consecutive days.
 Early morning expectorate is preferred, to eliminate contamination.
 The sputum should be from a deep cough, not a salivary ‘spit’.
-Please use wide necked container adding an equal volume of cytospin collection fluid.
+Please use wide necked container adding at least 30 mls PreservCyt.

 Synovial fluids: Synovial fluid samples for the examination of crystals are not tested in the Cytology laboratory – please send to Microbiology.
 Only samples suspicious of cellular abnormalities are to be sent for cytological investigation.
 Please use 25ml tall, sterile, white capped universal container.